Active Perception Agent for Omnimodal Audio-Video Understanding: Experimental Results

 \subsection{Analyses on Reasoning Behaviors}

 The core LLM serves as the central reasoning engine within our OmniAgent.
 It autonomously synthesizes multimodal information to dynamically orchestrate tool execution.
 To elucidate these mechanisms, we conducted a quantitative analysis of tool invocation patterns across various LLMs on the Daily-Omni Benchmark~\cite{zhou2025daily}.
 Specifically, we measured both the distribution of tool calls and the associated average reasoning steps, as illustrated in \cref{fig:analysis_tool_llm}.
+In the Appendix~\cref{sec:appendix_behavior}, we provide more behavior analyses and show the behavior of the agent in different benchmarks.

 \textbf{Finding 1.} Across all LLM backbones, we observe a consistent strategic pattern: agents prioritize $\mathcal{T}_{\text{AGC}}$ (AGC) in the \emph{initial phase} to establish a global contextual background.
 Subsequently, the reasoning process culminates with $\mathcal{T}_{\text{VCA}}$ (VCA), employed to extract the precise, fine-grained evidence necessary for the \emph{final response}.
 This distinct sequential progression—from global audio context to localized visual verification—empirically validates the efficacy of our algorithmic design and the utility of the provided toolset.